nithish-nithin/nithish-nithin/README.md

 - 👋 Hi, I’m @nithish-nithin
-- 👀 I’m interested in ...programing lang
+- 👀 I’m interested in ...programing lang and i like to design and code  user-friendly website
 -  web app engineer
 -  front_end developer
 -  freelancing worker